 WHAT IS DRAMA?

-Drama is a form of performing art that involves the enactment of stories or situations through dialogue, actions, and emotions.
-It has a long history and has been used as a medium for entertainment, cultural expression, and education.
-Drama provides a platform for students to step into different roles, explore emotions, and understand the complexities of human behavior.
+Drama is a performing art that involves acting out stories or situations using dialogue, actions, and emotions.
+With a rich history, it serves as a medium for entertainment, cultural expression, and education.
+Drama allows students to assume various roles, explore emotions, and gain insights into human behavior’s complexities.

 It encourages empathy, imagination, and collaboration.